For the New National Stadium, it will be the first sporting event to be held externally

 There were cameras suspended by wires above the pitch, moving at high speed, but it didn’t bother me much.

-Looking up, we can see the intricate structure of the roof.
+Looking up, I can see the intricate structure of the roof.
 How well it was calculated and built.

 When the practice was over, less than a hundred people came out to compete with something in their hands.
 When they unfolded it, the words “Summit Battle” appeared!